SkyWars/SkyWars/docs/skywars/testing-skywars.md

 * Confirm your score is increased when you kill someone
 * Confirm your score is decreased when you die in a game
 * Confirm your score is unaffected when you die outside of a game
+* Confirm enderpearls don't cause you to kill yourself
+ * It isn't a problem to get damage from enderpearls, only if you receive points from killing yourself.
 * Confirm you can't hit someone on your team
 * Confirm after you kill everyone the game ends
 * Confirm someone disconnecting from the server removes them from a game their playing